 Candidates are required to review and sign a Candidate Rules Agreement form.
 If the Candidate Rules Agreement is not followed and/or cheating or tampering with the examination is suspected, the incident will be reported as such and the appropriate action will be taken.
-The examination fee will not be refunded, the exam may be determined invalid, and/or the state may take further action such as prohibiting the candidate from retaking the examination and/or denying licensure.
+The examination fee will not be refunded, the exam may be determined invalid, and/or the state may take further action such as decertification.

 Candidates will have an opportunity to take a tutorial on the computer on which the examination will be administered.
 The time spent on this tutorial will not reduce the examination time.
 The examination administrators will answer questions, but candidates should be aware that the administrators are not familiar with the content of the examinations or with the state's licensing requirements.
 Examination administrators have been instructed not to advise candidates on requirements for licensure.
-Candidates are responsible for determining which examination they need to take.

 Candidates may begin the examination once they are familiar with the computer.
 The examination begins the moment a candidate looks at the first examination question.
-Candidates will be given four (4) hours to complete the examination; extra time will not be permitted.
+Candidates will be given four (4) hours to complete the examination.
 The examination will end automatically after the examination time has expired, and candidates will leave the test center with their official scores in hand.